 Identifying Nelson/Buscando a Roberto is my first documentary film and explores the aftermath of El Salvador's 13-year long civil war.
-In 1997, when I was 16, I found out that I was one of El Salvador's Disappeared Children, a group of over 1,000 kids who had been forcibly separated from their family during the war.
-The documentary centers around a week-long trip I took to El Salvador in 2011, where I got to connect with the other Disappeared Children, interview my members of my birth family, and meet the country's president.
+In 1997, when I was 16, I found out that I was one of El Salvador's Disappeared Children, a group of over 1,000 kids who had been forcibly separated from their families during the war.
+The documentary centers around a week-long trip I took to El Salvador in 2011, where I got to connect with the other Disappeared Children, interview members of my birth family, and meet the country's president.

-Throughout this project I've worn many hats.
+Throughout this project, I've worn many hats.
 Besides being the subject of the film I've worked on the crowd-funding campaigns, worked on the website, written a treatment, and helped with editing.